Sahrawis: The Polisario Front

 The Polisario Front is the Western Sahara's national liberation movement, fighting for the independence of the Western Sahara since 1973—originally against Spanish rule; after 1975, against Mauritania and Morocco; since 1979, against Morocco only.
 The organization is based in Algeria, where it is responsible for the Tindouf refugee camps.
 The organization has maintained a cease-fire with Morocco since 1991 (see Settlement Plan), but continues to strive for the territory's independence as the Sahrawi Arab Democratic Republic (SADR) through peaceful negotiations.
-The Polisario Front restricts its claims to the colonially-defined Western Sahara, holding no claim to, for example, the Sahrawi-populated Tarfaya Strip in Morocco, or any part of Mauritania.
+The Polisario Front restricts its claims to the colonially defined Western Sahara, holding no claim to, for example, the Sahrawi-populated Tarfaya Strip in Morocco, or any part of Mauritania.
 Since 1979, the Polisario Front has been recognized by the United Nations as the representative of the people of Western Sahara.

 Demographics

 Ethnic background: Berbers and Arabs

-As described above, the Hassaniya speaking tribes are of Arabian, Beni Hassan descent, who fused with the dominant Sanhaja Berber tribes, as well as Black African and other indigenous populations (e.g. indigenous Soninke speaking groups).
-Even though cultural arabization of the Berber people was thorough, some elements of Berber identity remain.
+As described above, the Hassaniya speaking tribes are of Arab Beni Hassan descent, who fused with the dominant Sanhaja Berber tribes, as well as Black African and other indigenous populations (e.g. indigenous Soninke speaking groups).
+Even though cultural Arabization of the Berber people was thorough, some elements of Berber identity remain.

 Some tribes, such as the large Reguibat, have a Berber background but have since been thoroughly arabized; others, such as the Oulad Delim, are considered descendants of the Beni Hassan, even though intermarriage with other tribes and former slaves have occurred; a few, such as the Tekna tribal confederation, have retained some Berber dialect of the area.
 Often, though not in the case of the Tekna, the Berber-Arab elements of a tribe's cultural heritage reflects social stratification.
 In traditional Moorish-Sahrawi society, Arab tribes of the Tekna confederation claimed a role as rulers and protectors of the disarmed weaker Berber tribes of the Takna confederation.
 Thus, the warrior tribes and nobility would be Arab.

 However, most tribes, regardless of their mixed heritage, tend to claim some form of Arab ancestry, as this has been key to achieving social status.
-Many (the so-called chorfa tribes) will also claim descendancy from the Prophet Muhammad himself.
+Many (the so-called chorfa tribes) will also claim descendancy from the Islamic prophet Muhammad.
 In any case, no tribal identity is cut in stone, and over the centuries a great deal of intermarriage and tribal re-affiliation has occurred to blur former ethnic/cultural lines; groups have often seamlessly re-identified to higher status identities, after achieving the military or economic strength to defeat former rulers.
 This was, for example, the case of the largest of the Sahrawi tribes, the Reguibat.
 A Berber-descended zawiya (scholarly) tribe who in the 18th century took up camel nomadism and warrior traditions, they simultaneously took on more and more of an Arab identity, reflecting their new position alongside the traditional warrior castes of Arab Hassane origin, such as the Oulad Delim and the Arabic-speaking tribes of the Tekna confederation.